vodkabears/Vide/README.md

 ## Resizing

 The Vide plugin resizes if the window resizes.
 If you will use something like https://github.com/cowboy/jquery-resize, it will resize automatically when the container resizes.
 Or simply use `resize()` method whenever you need.

+Set the `resizing` option to false to disable auto-resizing.

 ## Encoding video